Aric Almirola

-Aric Michael Almirola (born March 14, 1984) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 10 Ford Mustang for Stewart-Haas Racing.
-A graduate of Hillsborough High School in Tampa, Almirola attended the University of Central Florida to work on a degree in mechanical engineering before leaving to pursue a career in racing.
+Aric Michael Almirola (born March 14, 1984) is an American semi-retired professional stock car racing driver.
+He last competed part-time in the NASCAR Xfinity Series, driving the No. 19 Toyota GR Supra for Joe Gibbs Racing.
+Almirola previously competed full-time in the NASCAR Cup Series, part-time in the NASCAR Craftsman Truck Series, as well as what is now the ARCA Menards Series, ARCA Menards Series East, and ARCA Menards Series West.

 Racing career

 Early career

 Almirola was born on Eglin Air Force Base in Fort Walton Beach, Florida, of Cuban descent.
 He began racing go-karts when he was eight years old.
-At age 14, he began racing nationally.
+At the ago of fourteen, he began racing nationally.
 He won the pole position in his debut in the World Karting Association race and finished fourth in the standings that year.
 Two years later, he moved up into modifieds and won several Rookie of the Year awards.

 NASCAR

 In 2002, Almirola moved to the NASCAR Sun Belt Weekly Racing Division and finished second in the Rookie of the Year standings.
 He followed that up with five pole positions in 2003.
 In 2004, he became one of the first drivers to participate in NASCAR's Drive for Diversity program.
 He also signed with Joe Gibbs Racing as a development driver under a partnership with former NFL player Reggie White.
-Almirola ran the season at Ace Speedway, and won two races before finishing 11th in the points standings.
-He won five more races at the track in 2005, and made his Truck Series debut with Morgan-Dollar Motorsports and had two top-tens in four races.
+Almirola ran the season at Ace Speedway and won two races before finishing eleventh in the points standings.
+He won five more races at the track in 2005 made his Truck Series debut with Morgan-Dollar Motorsports, and had two top-tens in four races.